Scalable performance

 Pub/sub is a table feature, not a separate bill.

-Subscribe to any record over Server-Sent Events, WebSocket, or MQTT, built in, no extra broker.
-When data changes, subscribers hear about it instantly.
+Subscribe to any product over Server-Sent Events, WebSocket, or MQTT, built in, no extra broker.
+When price or stock changes, every shopper sees it instantly.

 Documentation